kRYstall9/docker-surgeon/README.md

 Ideal for environments where high availability matters and zombie containers are not welcome at the party.

 ## ✨ Key Features
-- Monitors Docker events in real time.
+- Monitors Docker events in real-time.

 - Automatically restarts containers that are unhealthy or have unexpectedly exited.